 - Enable the partner to perform various actions and to access your data according to the available permissions.

 - You don't have to have attribution integration enabled with a partner to grant them permissions.

-- Ad network set up by an agency: When partner setup is performed by an agency, the advertiser can't view either the ad network activation status nor the permissions granted.
+- Ad network set up by an agency: When partner setup is performed by an agency, the advertiser can view neither the ad network activation status nor the permissions granted.

-- If your relationship with the partner is agency only, disregard the Ad Network Permissions section and set the Agency Permissions section.
+- If your relationship with the partner is as an agency only, disregard the Ad Network Permissions section and set the Agency Permissions section.

 Ad network permissions